sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/references/indexers.md

 #### lsif-clang

-- The indexer outputs unexpected data in specific scenarios involving more advanced language features.
+- lsif-clang sometimes outputs nonsensical data when trying to index template usages or definitions.

 - C/C++ build system ecosystem is extremely fragmented and difficult to support out of the box.
 We have decided that integrated build tool support will not be a short-term goal of lsif-clang.